How to detach an envelope from a document

 This is where a lot of users get into trouble.
 They may want to print the envelope with the document and then remove the envelope, saving only the letter, or they may have created an envelope attached to a blank document, in order to print multiple envelopes (SASEs, for example), and want to remove the blank page and save just the envelope.
 Here’s how to do both:

 This is the easier of the two problems.
 Word inserts the envelope as a separate section (Section 1, page 0).
-If you view the document in Normal view (Draft view in Word 2007), you will be able to see the section break clearly (Figure 2).
+If you view the document in Normal view (Draft view in Word 2007 and above), you will be able to see the section break clearly (Figure 2).

 Select everything from the beginning of the document up to and including the section break and press Delete.
 You’ll be back where you started, with just the letter.